bisqwit/password_codecs/README.md

 Research by: SnowBro, 2010; Bisqwit, 2019

 * metroid-passwords.cc (C++): An encoder and decoder for the passwords.
+* metroid-map.php (PHP): The program I wrote for generating the map shown near the beginning of the video.

 ## Intermission (between season 1 episodes 6 and 7)